 The decision to become an optometrist is not one to be taken lightly.
-You'll have to commit to a minimum of six years of university, you'll have a heavy course load, and once you graduate, you'll literally be responsible for one of the most important aspects of people's lives—their sight.
+You'll have to commit to several additional years of school, you'll have a heavy course load, and once you graduate, you'll literally be responsible for one of the most important aspects of people's lives—their sight.
 And you'll most likely be taking on a considerable financial burden until you graduate.

 To be effective and successful, optometrists must have certain traits that help them with their position.
 First, and most crucial, they definitely need to have the ability to pay attention to detail.
 Judgment and dependability are essential for this job as well.
 Since you'll have access to potentially dangerous substances, you must have high ethical standards and maintain reliable records.
 Finally, you'll have to be knowledgeable about and keep up with the constant stream of new products and treatments on the market.